 7. Explore a working centre of astronomy

-Jodrell is a working centre of astronomy, science and engineering, so you can listen to the sound of the Big Bang and see the enormous white bowl of the Lovell Telescope (one of the world’s most powerful radio telescopes) while modern astrophysics research goes on in the background.
+Manchester’s Jodrell Bank Discovery Centre is a working centre of astronomy, science and engineering, so you can listen to the sound of the Big Bang or explore our solar system using a clockwork orrery.
+You can also see the enormous white bowl of the Lovell Telescope (one of the world’s most powerful radio telescopes) while modern astrophysics research goes on in the background.
 There are all kinds of events, talks and workshops too, from Q&A sessions with resident experts to beginners’ courses in astrophotography.